Burnout

 Is burnout preventable and if so, how do you prevent it?

-Burnout is regarded by the World Health Organisation as a key driver of work-place absence and with nearly half of global employees reporting high levels of daily stress in their work in 2024, burnout remains a big challenge for people who are striving and coping in a complex and fast-changing 21st century world.
+Burnout is regarded by the World Health Organisation as a key driver of work-place absence and with nearly half of global employees reporting high levels of daily stress in their work, burnout remains a serious challenge for people who trying to survive in a complex and fast-changing society.

 In this session, participants will explore:

 The World Health Organisation definition of burnout.
 Is the definition fit for purpose?
-And does it fit with our own experiences of burnout?
+And does it chime with our own experiences of burnout?

 The signs and triggers of burnout.
-What should we look out for, so we can both see our own burnout symptoms early and better support the people we work with?
+What should we look out for, so we can see our own burnout symptoms early and better support our colleagues?

 HOPE: why is it important for preventing burnout?
-How do you foster a hope which is both inspiring and grounded in reality, so hopes are helpfully raised, but without setting people up to fail?
+How do you foster a hope which is inspiring and grounded in reality, so you don’t set people up to fail?

 The Kubler Ross Change curve: why is it both helpful AND unhelpful in illustrating the complexities of change?

-Adversity and the language of T.E.S.T. - how does the world of elite sport deal with setbacks/defeat?
-And what can we adapt the T.E.S.T approach to day-to-day life?
+Adversity and the language of T.E.S.T.
+How does the world of elite sport deal with setbacks/defeat?
+And how can we adapt the T.E.S.T approach to day-to-day life?

 The difference between resilience and GRIT.
 What is GRIT and how do you develop it in the good times, so you can draw on it in the more difficult times?